lambinsea/maomaowm/README.md

 # NixOS + Home-manager

 The repo contains a flake that provides a NixOS module and a home-manager module for maomaowm.
-Use the NixOS module to install maomaowm with other necessary components of a working wayland environment.
+Use the NixOS module to install maomaowm with other necessary components of a working Wayland environment.
 Use the home-manager module to declare configuration and autostart for maomaowm.

 Here's an example of using the modules in a flake: